yoniholmes/grunt-text-replace/README.md

 # grunt-text-replace !['Build status'](https://api.travis-ci.org/yoniholmes/grunt-text-replace.png)
-*General purpose text-replacement for grunt.*
+General purpose text replacement for grunt.

-This plugin allows you to replace text in files using strings, regexs or functions.
+Allows you to replace text in files using strings, regexs or functions.

 ## Installation